Tripe Club

 Possible Downsides

-Tripe is relatively high in cholesterol, with a 5-ounce (140-gram) serving packing in 220 mg of cholesterol — 75% of the RDI of 300 mg.
-For most people, dietary cholesterol has little impact on overall cholesterol levels.
-However, a small number of people are considered cholesterol hyper-responders and are more impacted by high-cholesterol foods.
-For hyper-responders, it’s best to keep high-cholesterol foods like tripe to a minimum.
-Aside from being rich in cholesterol, the smell, taste and texture of tripe might turn some people off.
 Tripe is a tough-textured meat that is usually pre-cooked before being sold to consumers.
 However, it still needs to be cooked for a long period of time — usually two to three hours — before it’s ready.
 In order to soften the texture, moist cooking methods like boiling or stewing are recommended.
 Additionally, seasoning with spices and fresh herbs is recommended to enhance the bland flavor of tripe.
-Even though cooking and seasoning should make this organ meat tastier, some people — especially those with aversions to chewy, textured foods — may not be a fan.
-What’s more, some say that raw tripe has a distinct smell, which may not sit well with some people.

 How to Add It to Your Diet

 Tripe can be added to most savory meals or snacks.
 Most tripe sold in stores is precooked and bleached in a chlorine solution to remove any impurities.
 Before cooking tripe, rinse it thoroughly to remove any leftover chlorine residue.
-Unprocessed tripe — available from some butchers or farms — is said to have a stronger flavor and must be cleaned carefully before cooking.
+Unprocessed tripe — available from some butchers or farms — is said to have a stronger flavour and must be cleaned carefully before cooking.
 Here are a few ways that you can add tripe to your diet:

-• Mix cooked tripe into eggs with sauteed vegetables.
+Mix cooked tripe into eggs with sauteed vegetables.

-• Use tripe as a high-protein salad topper.
+Use tripe as a high-protein salad topper.

-• Combine tripe with onions, butter and fresh herbs and serve on crusty bread.
+Combine tripe with onions, butter and fresh herbs and serve on crusty bread.

-• Make a traditional Italian stew with tripe, tomatoes, onions, garlic and fresh herbs.
+Make a traditional Italian stew with tripe, tomatoes, onions, garlic and fresh herbs.

-• Add tripe to a tomato sauce and serve over pasta.
+Add tripe to a tomato sauce and serve over pasta.

-• Use tripe as an ingredient in homemade sausage.
+Use tripe as an ingredient in homemade sausage.

-• Boil tripe with onions and milk for a classic British dish.
+Boil tripe with onions and milk for a classic British dish.

 Another common preparation for tripe is deep-frying, which is popular in Southern cuisine.
 However, like all deep-fried foods, fried tripe should be eaten sparingly.